blessingekwere/Infant-growth-and-breastfeeding-pattern/README.md

 * Reporting and Dashboard Creation

 ## Data cleaning
 The dataset was not quite messy, hence there was just little cleaning that was to be carried out to ensure that the data is fit for further analysis.
-Some the steps taken during data cleaning and transformation were:
+Some of the steps taken during data cleaning and transformation were:

 * Formatting all the columns to their proper data type
 * Splitting the month column using space as a delimeter to ensure that I have a column with just the number of month as the age and then I renamed the new column as age(month) and then I removed the column that just had months.